zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

   ![](images/select-compartment.png " ")

-6. Once the database is created, the setup will ask you to enter an admin password for the databases.
-For simplicity, the same password will be used for the order and inventory databases.
+6. The setup will ask you to enter an admin password for the databases.
+For simplicity, the same password will be used for both the order and inventory databases.
 Database passwords must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
 The password cannot contain the double quote (") character or the word "admin".

 7. The setup will also ask you to enter a UI password that will be used to enter the microservice frontend user interface.
-Make a note of the password as you enter it as you will need it later.
-The UI password must be 8 to 30 characters
+Make a note of the password as you will need it later.
+The UI password must be 8 to 30 characters.

 8. When the setup.sh script completes it will provide a summary of the setup status.
 If everything has completed you will see the following status.